Sprawling over a magnificent 2,400 hectares, Epping Forest is a walker’s adventure playground within easy reach of London.

 Starting in Forest Gate in London and stretching all the way to Epping in Essex, it’s little wonder that Epping Forest is a go-to sanctuary for those wanting to blow the cobwebs off with a good old ramble.

-I recently featured the forest in my guide to stellar walks in London – but, with any area this large, there’s so much to explore that it more than merits a walking guide of its own.
+We recently featured the forest in our guide to stellar walks in London – but, with any area this large, there’s so much to explore that it more than merits a walking guide of its own.

 Ready to explore?
 Discover the beauties of this rambler’s retreat with these Epping Forest walks.